ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 If a project wants to survive long term, it must have enough of these necessary incentive structure struts.
 If Bitcoin is a study tripod made of Miners, Developers and Traders, by sawing off one of these legs, switching to Proof of Stake and firing the miners, the result is a two-legged barstool; one that can possibly straddled for a while, but even the faintest breeze will cause it to become a dangerous liability.

-### Decentralization Maximalism
+### Kabuki Coins

 Centralization, like gravity, is constantly pulling and looking for any weakness in a structure to push it to breaking point.
-For a system to overcome this force long term, it must ensure that there is no central point of failure that can be exploited, which often means designing rhobust countermeasures that constantly push back against centralization.
+For a system to overcome this force long term, it must ensure that there is no central point of failure that can be exploited, which often means designing rhobust countermeasures that constantly push back against centralization not just in one place but in all areas.

 Because of this, there is very little point having decentralization in half measures; a chain is only as strong as it's weakest link, and a blockchain is only as decentralized as it's most centralized point.
-For this reason, _all_ parts of a blockchain project, both technically and socially, must strive for decentralization maximalism.
+For this reason, _all_ parts of a blockchain project, both technically and socially, must strive for _decentralization maximalism_.

-So how do you dedign a blockchain that is able to withstand the forces of cetnralization?

-- Pillars of decentralization
-- All layers must be decentralized
-- Minimize or remove single points of failure
-- Toxicity as a immune response (vs sowing division)
-- meatspace capture immunity
-- Eternal vigilance; Systems naturally tend towardss centralization so there must be some counter force always preventing this from happening to keep the system secure.
-In the long run, only truly decentralized blockchains will survive.
-- Even the smallest of infraction or exceptions are intolorable as they will accumulate over time until the system becomes captured; it is about trajectory not absolute position.
-- General rule of thumb is decreased complexity is good.
-- Single points of failure can exist in many areas and are often hidden.

-Unforunately, within the cryptocurrency ecosystem the importance of _Decentrlaization Maximalism_ is not wideley understood or adopted, such that the term "Decentralization Theatre" has become a common throwdown for many _so-called_ decentralized systems.
+Unforunately, within the cryptocurrency ecosystem the importance of _Decentrlaization Maximalism_ is not wideley understood or adopted, such that the term _Decentralization Theatre_ has become a common throwdown for many _so-called_ decentralized systems.

 In reality these projects have subtle but highly centralized single points of failure somewhere within their system, but promoters focus on other "decentrazlied" parts of the project, an effective tactic due to the technical skill required to evaluate the system as a whole.

+Like a building made entirely of steel apart from one column made of cardboard, on the surface things might seem properly built, but on closer inspection, there is a glaring flaw that will only cause ruin to those who expect the project to stand the test of time.

 _image of someone about to place final card on house of cards and it falls_

+### Decentralization Maximalism

+_Decentralization maximalism_ is not a predefined set of rules, but is a general philosophy or way of thinking that seeks to reduce the number of central points of failure throughout a system.

+Decentralization should be persued holistically in all areas, both in deisigning the protocol itself and in the social layer, where possible.
+The goal is to make not just the protocol itself secure from take-over, but also the social layer be secure from [meatspace capture](/#meatspace-capture).
+Satoshi being anonymous and going silent is an example of this philosophy being applied to the Bitcoin project.

+Where it makes sense, by definition this appraoch demands _no compromise_; even the smallest of sacrifices, infractions or exceptions are, unless completely unavoidable, intolorable.
+As centralization is difficult to get rid of if a system depends on it, it typically accumulates over time, and will pile up until the system is captured in one way or another.

+Whatever the crossroad, _Decentralization Maximalism_ requires eternal vigilance and the knowledge that systems naturally tend towards centralization, so every decision that is made must take into account of the cost paid in centralization debt, with the goal of keeping the system debt-free long term.

+Because single points of failure can exist in many areas and are often hidden, all things being equal, it is easier to maintain decentralization in systems that are _less complex_.
+Additional complexity not just creates more potential for technical bugs and exploits, but also for central points of failure, in unforseen game-theory quandries and in the form of higher upkeep requirements leading to a reduced pool of developers able to contribute to maintenance; if a system is too complex for anyone to reason with, it may as well be captured by it's authors, who have sole authority on how it should be operated.

+- Toxicity as a immune response (vs sowing division)

-### Protocol Neutrality & Natural Contribution
+### Protocol Neutrality, Project Competition and Natural Contribution

 Rather than a Foundation consisting of people, some projects have a foundation that is rooted in philosophy; immportal principles rather than temporal bags of flesh.
 A foundation of ideas rather than people means that for time immemorial _any_ group or individual can fill any role they like, and can so without permission or being directed by any central authority.